skramm/homog2d/manual.md

 ```
 This is checked for when computing an intersection point.

-- When attempting to compute a line out of two points, the library will throw if the distance between the two points is less than `Point2d::nullDistance()`.
+- When attempting to compute a line out of two points, the library will throw if
+the distance between the two points is less than `Point2d::nullDistance()`.
 That same function can be used to change (or print) the current value.

-- When attempting to compute the inverse of a matrix, if the determinant is less than `Homogr::nullDeterValue()`, the inversion code will throw.
+- When attempting to compute the inverse of a matrix, if the determinant is less

-### Computation types

-TODO:
-`HOMOG2D_INUMTYPE`
+than `Homogr::nullDeterValue()`, the inversion code will throw.

 ## 8 - Technical details
 <a name="tech"></a>